National Policy Statement on Urban Development

 The Ministry of Business, Innovation and Employment worked in partnership with Ministry for the Environment to develop a proposed National Policy Statement on Urban Development Capacity, which was released for public consultation on 2 June 2016.

-The National Policy Statement is gazetted on 3rd November and comes into effect from 1st December 2016.
+The National Policy Statement was gazetted on 3rd November and came into effect from 1st December 2016.

-More information about the National Policy Statement on Urban Development Capacity, including submissions from the public consultation undertaken earlier this year are available on the Ministry for the Enviroment website.
+More information about the National Policy Statement on Urban Development Capacity, including submissions from the public consultation undertaken in 2016 are available on the Ministry for the Environment website.